Study sports psychology to gain essential knowledge of the sport person's mind.

-- Wheat packs heated in a microwave oven
+- Wheat packs heated in a microwave oven.

-- Cold packs or ice packs, cooled in a freezer
+- Cold packs or ice packs, cooled in a freezer.

-- Foot baths
+- Foot baths.

-- Electric heat pads
+- Electric heat pads.

-- Sponge baths (Wiping tepid waster over the face or elsewhere)
+- Sponge baths (Wiping tepid waster over the face or elsewhere).

-- Clothing, or blankets covering one part of the body but not other parts
+- Clothing, or blankets covering one part of the body but not other parts.

-Register to Study - Go to “It’s Easy to Enrol” box at the top of the page and you can enrol now.
+If you are ready to study Sports Psychology, you can register to study today - Go to “It’s Easy to Enrol” box at the top of the page and you can enrol now.